11 Searching Document Sections in Oracle Text

 end;

-You can use the ALTER INDEX REBUILD syntax to alter the visible attribute as follows:
+Alternatively, you can use the ALTER INDEX REBUILD syntax to add a new field section and enable the visible section attribute, as follows:

 Related Topics